bloomberg/chromium.bb/chrome/test/chromedriver/README.txt

 communicates via the WebDriver JSON wire protocol.
 This can be used with the open source WebDriver client libraries.

+=====Code structure=====
+Code under the 'chrome' subdirectory is intended to be unaware of WebDriver and serve as a basic C++ interface for controlling Chrome remotely via DevTools.
+As such, it should not have any WebDriver-related dependencies.

+1) chrome/test/chromedriver
+Implements chromedriver commands.

+2) chrome/test/chromedriver/chrome
+Code to deal with chrome specific stuff, like starting Chrome on different OS platforms, controlling Chrome via DevTools, handling events from DevTools, etc.

+3) chrome/test/chromedriver/js
+Javascript helper scripts.

+4) chrome/test/chromedriver/net
+Code to deal with network communication, such as connection to DevTools.

+5) chrome/test/chromedriver/server
+Code for the chromedriver server.

+6) chrome/test/chromedriver/third_party
+Third party libraries used by chromedriver.

 =====Testing=====
 There are 4 test suites for verifying ChromeDriver's correctness: